Vodafone's Vantage expands portfolio, affirms guidance pre IPO

 The world’s second-largest mobile operator, Vodafone plans to float Vantage on the Frankfurt Stock Exchange in March in a share offering worth around 3 billion euros, three people close to the matter have said.

-Reporting by Douglas Busvine and Paul Sandle; editing by James Davey and Jason Neely
+Reporting by Douglas Busvine and Paul Sandle; editing by James Davey, Jason Neely and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.